Island night lizard: Conservation status

-The Island night lizard was listed as a threatened species under the Endangered Species Act (ESA) in the United States since 1977; the International Union for Conservation of Nature (IUCN) lists the species as vulnerable.
+The island night lizard was listed as a threatened species under the Endangered Species Act (ESA) in the United States since 1977; the International Union for Conservation of Nature (IUCN) lists the species as vulnerable.
 In 2006, the US Fish and Wildlife Service, the administrating agency for the ESA, removed the San Clemente subspecies from the ESA.
 Better control of munitions-sparked wildfires may have been a reason.
-In March 2014, The US Fish and Wildlife Service removed the species from the Federal List of Threatened and Endangered Wildlife.
+In March 2014, the US Fish and Wildlife Service removed the species from the Federal List of Threatened and Endangered Wildlife.
 This removal was attributed to the removal of non-native animals such as cats and goats from the islands and partnering between the US Fish and Wildlife Service and the US Navy.

 Habitat

 The island night lizard's preferred habitat is coastal scrub made up of dense boxthorn and cacti thickets.

 Reproduction

-Like other night lizards, the island night lizard bears live young rather than laying eggs.
-The island night lizard is much larger than another species in the genus Xantusia, the desert night lizard (Xantusia vigilis) of southern California.
+Like other night lizards of the family Xantusiidae, the island night lizard is ovoviviparous, bearing live young rather than laying eggs.